-I continue straight ahead, with the firetrail becoming more overgrown and eventually turning into a narrow walking track.
-There’s some views from here over the Grose Valley – but due to the smoke visibility is very limited.
+I continue straight ahead, with the firetrail becoming a little overgrown before eventually turning into a narrow walking track.
+There are some views from here over the Grose Valley – which are far more impressive on a clear day!

 A bit further on, the trail splits into two (they soon re-join), with the right-hand track going up to a small sandstone outcrop that has a nice view back over the trail towards the start of the walk.